Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Results and interpretations

 We derive both expected and observed 95\% confidence level (\CL) upper limits on the {$\PX\to\PV(\PQq\PAQq)\PZ(\PGn\PAGn)$} production cross section.
 A test statistic is used in conjunction with the \CLs criterion~\cite{bib-cls} to set upper limits.
 The test statistic is defined as $q_{\mu}=-2\ln(\mathcal{L}_{\mu}/\mathcal{L}_{\text{max}})$, where $\ \mathcal{L}_{\text{max}}$ refers to the maximum value of the likelihood when all parameters are varied and $\mathcal{L}_{\mu}$ refers to the likelihood obtained by varying $\mu$ while profiling all the other parameters conditioned on its value.
 Upper limits are computed using the asymptotic approximation~\cite{Cowan:2010js}.
 Expected limits are computed by evaluating the test statistic using the post-fit predicted numbers of background events and their uncertainties.

-Upper limits on the product of radion production cross sections and their branching fraction to \PZ{}\PZ versus the radion mass are shown in Fig.~\ref{fig:radion_limits}.
+Upper limits on the radion production cross sections times their branching fraction to \PZ{}\PZ versus the radion mass are shown in Fig.~\ref{fig:radion_limits}.
 Limits are computed assuming radions are produced entirely either through the ggF process or the VBF process.
 The expected (observed) radion mass exclusion limits are 2.5 (3.0)\TeV for ggF-produced states.
-Figure~\ref{fig:Wprime_limits} shows the expected and observed upper limits on the product of \PWpr boson production cross sections and their branching fraction to \PW{}\PZ, assuming exclusive production through the DY (model B) or VBF process (model C).
+These are the first mass exclusion limits set by CMS on ggF-produced radions in this final state.
+Figure~\ref{fig:Wprime_limits} shows the expected and observed upper limits on the \PWpr boson production cross sections times their branching fraction to \PW{}\PZ, assuming exclusive production through the DY (model B) or VBF process (model C).
 The expected and observed mass exclusion limits for DY-produced \PWpr resonances are found to be 3.7 and 4.0\TeV, respectively.
 This is an improvement of 0.6 (0.4)\TeV in the observed (expected) mass exclusion limit from the previous CMS result.
-Finally, the upper limits on the product of graviton production cross sections and their branching fraction to \PZ{}\PZ are shown in Fig.~\ref{fig:graviton_limits}.
-Limits are computed assuming gravitons are produced entirely either through the ggF process or the VBF process.
+Finally, the upper limits on the graviton production cross sections times their branching fraction to \PZ{}\PZ are shown in Fig.~\ref{fig:graviton_limits}.
+Limits are set assuming gravitons are produced entirely either through the ggF process or the VBF process.
 The expected (observed) graviton mass exclusion limit is found to be 1.1 (1.2)\TeV, assuming gravitons are produced exclusively through the ggF mechanism.
-This is the first mass exclusion limits set by CMS on a ggF-produced gravitons in this final state.
+These are the first mass exclusion limits set by CMS on ggF-produced gravitons in this final state.
 For the VBF-produced models considered here, no masses are excluded.
 The observed upper limits on $\sigma{\mathcal{B}(\PX\to\PV\PZ)}$ vary between 0.2 and 9\unit{fb} for radions, 0.5 and 20\unit{fb} for \PWpr resonances, and 0.3 and 10\unit{fb} for gravitons.

+The methods used here complement the recent ATLAS search~\cite{ATLAS:2020fry} in the same channel by using different jet substructure variables and different VBF tagging requirements.
+The 95\% \CL upper limits on these resonance production cross sections times $\PX\to \PZ+\PW/\PZ$ branching fraction from the recent ATLAS results are comparable to those set in this paper.